 The gold-standard treatment for insomnia is cognitive behavioral therapy, a non-drug treatment that targets negative behaviors and has a high success rate, Miner said.

 Written by Serena Crawford.

-If you care about sleep, please read studies about exercise that can help you sleep better, and this new drug could reduce symptoms of sleep apnea.
+If you care about sleep, please read studies about herb that could help you sleep well at night, and these drugs could lower severity of sleep apnea by one third.

 For more information about sleep, please see recent studies that coffee boosts your physical activity, cuts sleep, affects heartbeat, and results showing how to deal with “COVID-somnia” and sleep well at night.